kagenocookie/ReachForGodot/README.md

 - look into GUI support

 ## Room for improvement
+- large scene files are SLOW.
+Don't fully generate the root contents scene because you won't be able to actually do anything with it.
+I'll provide some sort of wrapper node that lets you toggle individual subfolder loading eventually
 - import files in batches, keep blender instance open and just re-clear the file
 - find a way to not put blender in the foreground while its doing the imports
 - when re-deserializing RSZ values from godot formats, sometimes the types get mismatched because the base rsz json doesn't always contain correct types.
 Can be fixed by manually fixing the data in the game specific patch json files, or by re-importing from source file.
 Will eventually add automatic re-import of just the RSZ Data from the source file when potential cases of this are detected, maybe automatic patch file modifications as well.